A refined English George IV sugar bowl with a rounded body, 19th century

 Description

-Antique Golden Silver Sugar Bowl London 1836 equipped with 6 teaspoons and tongs for lumps, placed in an octagonal mahogany box with a lid, complete with a working lock and a brass handle inscribed with Tho.s Allen Poynder No. 6 in italics.
+Antique Golden Silver Sugar Bowl London 1836 equipped with 6 teaspoons and tongs for lumps, placed in an octagonal mahogany box with a lid, complete with a working lock and a brass handle inscribed Tho.s Allen Poynder No. 6 in italics.

 A single teaspoon was probably always modified in London in 1827/28.